Taimoormk/react-native-workshop/README.md

 * Install Watchman `brew install watchman`
 >> If you have already installed [Node](https://nodejs.org/) on your system, make sure it is Node 8.3 or newer.
 >> [Watchman](https://facebook.github.io/watchman) is a tool by Facebook for watching changes in the filesystem.
 It is highly recommended you install it for better performance.
-* React Native Cli `npm install -g react-native-cli`
+* Install React Native Cli `npm install -g react-native-cli`
 * Install XCode
 * Setup a new React Native project `react-native init myReactNativeProject`